MIT-SPARK/Khronos/README.md

 ## Visualize 4D map

+> **⚠️ NOTE**<br>
+> We are aware of a bug currently impacting change-detection performance.
+Objects will appear/disappear at incorrect times.
+We expect this to be resolved soon.
+To reproduce behavior from the paper, please use the [release commit](https://github.com/MIT-SPARK/Khronos/tree/e1108b9a92bfdffb5732b42ff11fa8af76083447).
+Note that you will have to rollback Hydra and other dependencies as well.

 To visualize the spatio-temporal map of the scene after running Khronos, run the following in commandline:

 ```bash